 V Yagnik, P Patel, A Patel

 V Yagnik, P Patel, A Patel.
-Congenital internal hernia: a rare cause of small-bowel obstruction.
+Bleeding soft-tissue sarcoma: rare presentation of upper extremity sarcoma.
 The Internet Journal of Surgery.
-2008 Volume 20 Number 1.
+2008 Volume 20 Number 2.

 Background:Soft-tissue sarcomas comprise <1% of all malignancies in the body.
 Common presentation is a painless large lump or swelling in the extremities or retroperitoneum.
 Bleeding is a rare presentation.
 Upper extremity sarcoma is a less common site.
 The mainstay of treatment is surgery.Method:A case report with review of literature is presented in brief.Result:Overall prognosis of soft-tissue sarcoma is not good.Conclusion:Nowadays, limb-sparing surgery is the gold standard for management of soft-tissue sarcoma.
 Amputation should be reserved for sarcoma involving bone, nerve or vessels.